Supporting Gen Z Mental Health in the Workplace: A Guide for Employers

 1. Are Gen Z the most stressed generation in the workplace?

-Yes—Gen Z reports the highest workplace stress of any age group.
-Roughly 46% feel stressed or anxious most of the time at work, and many are diagnosed with depression, anxiety, or PTSD before age 25.
+Yes, Gen Z reports the highest workplace stress.
+Roughly 46% feel anxious most of the time at work, with many diagnosed with mental health conditions before age 25.

 2. Why does Gen Z struggle with mental health?

 Gen Z faces intense financial stress, constant digital exposure to bad news, and jobs that rarely let them unplug.
-Openness about mental health is high, but so is the real distress, making struggles more visible—and more widespread.
+Openness about mental health is high, but so is the real distress.

 3. How does workplace culture influence Gen Z's mental health?